nbcnews/machinist/README.md

 ## Setup

+You can either scaffold using the globally installed Machinist or scaffold locally.

+Machinist globally

-First install Machinist globally `npm install -g @nbcnews/machinist`
+1. `npm install -g @nbcnews/machinist`
 1. `cd` into an empty project directory
 1. `machinist init <project-name>`
+1. `npm i`

+Install locally

+1. `cd` into an empty project directory
+1. `npm i @nbcnews/machinist`
+1. `$(npm bin)/machinist init <project-name>`
 1. `npm i`

 ## How To Use